 As part of your treatment, health professionals are required to record details of your condition and the care you receive.

 Your information also helps us to plan services for the future and allows us to monitor the way public money is spent.

 If you do not want certain information recorded, please talk to the person in charge of your care.
-If you feel that you are unable to do this, or you are not happy with the outcome, you should contact the Practice Manager at The Crown Medical Centre
+If you feel that you are unable to do this, or you are not happy with the outcome, you should contact the Practice Manager at French Weir Health Centre.